uw-echospace/ubna-field/protocol/04_detection.md

 9) If you wish to cancel the command:
    - Use `ps e` to view the currently running processes; the above command will be linked to python.
 The PID is the ID of that process displayed to the left of the process.
    - Use `kill PID` where you type the processes' ID in place for PID to cancel the command.
+   - **Note: Only cancel the command that you wish to cancel, you can see how much time has passed since each job has been started in `ps e`.**

 ## Pipeline Outputs
 1) Once the pipeline command has been run, some details will be displayed for user sanity: